zacker330/terraform-eks-homework/README.md

 # Overview

-In this doc, we will go through two parts of

-The homework allows me that deploying a nginx container on a EC2 or a EKS.
-I choose option 2: building an EKS then deploy a nginx on it.

-And I notice that the key of the homework is using terraform.

-In the next document, I describe my solution from the following parts:
+In this document, I'll describe my solution from the following parts:
 - Part1 Architecture: describe the desired state of the architecture
 - Part2 Implementation:
     - Code Structure Introduce